Postdoctoral Research Associate, Department of Anthropology

 Durham University seeks to promote and maintain an inclusive and supportive environment for work and study that assists all members of our University community to reach their full potential.
 Diversity brings strength and we welcome applications from across the international, national and regional communities that we work with and serve.

-Each year, we welcome over 100 undergraduate students onto our single honours programmes with their flagship residential field course and ~30+ students onto our joint honours degrees with the Department of Archaeology and the Department of Sociology, and from October 2021 the Department of Psychology.
+Each year, we welcome over 100 undergraduate students onto our single honours programmes with their flagship residential field course and ~30 students onto our joint honours degrees with the Department of Archaeology and the Department of Sociology.
 Our postgraduate taught and research degrees attract ~70 students from around the world each year.
-We provide a supportive, friendly and inclusive environment with a strong sense of community.

 - To understand and convey material of a specialist or highly technical nature to the team or group of people through presentations and discussions that leads to the presentation of research papers in conferences and publications.